Scorewriter: History

 The rapid growth of desktop computers in the 1980s saw the creation of dozens of early scorewriters (see list of scorewriters).
 They were a boon to young composers, music educators and composition students, providing a much less expensive way to create scores and parts for orchestral music and other works.
 However, they were hard to use; and while scores were readable, they did not look like professionally engraved scores or parts.
 An exception was SCORE notation software.
 Developed in the late '80s, it was used mostly by commercial publishers, as its price put it out of the reach of most non-professional composers/copyists.
-During the 1990s, many of these early programs fell into disuse, as newer programs surpassed them in ease of use and output quality.
+During the 1990s, many of these early programs, such as the Mosaic notation program, fell into disuse, as newer programs surpassed them in ease of use and output quality.
 Finale and Sibelius were released, with high-quality output and a wide range of sophisticated features that made them suitable for almost all kinds of music applications.

 By 2000, the market was dominated by Finale (particularly in the US) and Sibelius (which had dominated the UK since 1993, and expanded worldwide after its Windows release in 1998).
 Inexpensive programs such as capella gained a significant share of the market in some countries.
 Sibelius and Finale still dominated the market as of 2012.

 In 2006, Sibelius was purchased by Avid.
 In a 2012 restructuring, Sibelius's London office was closed and the development team dismissed.
 In February 2013, Steinberg announced it had hired the former Sibelius team to create a new scorewriter, Dorico, which was released in October 2016.
-The trio of Finale, Sibelius and Dorico are today's leading professional-level programs.
+The duo of Sibelius and Dorico are today's leading professional-level programs.